dogeystamp/chess_inator/README.md

 </td>
 <td>

-Identical to gen 7b (i.e. trained on the same data starting from the same gen 6 net), but trained with horizontal mirroring as a data augmentation strategy.
+Another sibling of 7b, but trained with horizontal mirroring as a data augmentation strategy.

 </td>
 <td>